 Several of my six Police Reform Bills, introduced during the last session, have been heard in the State Affairs Committee and one has moved forward to the Judicial Committee.
 I'm hopeful some of them will make it to the "finish line."
 Another bill I introduced last session was making Juneteenth, a state paid holiday.
 I anticipate seeing some movement on this bill also.
-SB80, relating to Mental Health Education in Schools, was heard in both the Education and Health and Social Services Committee - and I'm looking forward to seeing this bill enacted into law.
+SB80, relating to Mental Health Education in Schools, was heard in both the Education and Health and Social Services Committees in both the Senate and House.
+It has one more stop - the Finance Committee - and I'm looking forward to seeing this bill enacted into law.
 I've also co-sponsored several other bills that I hope to see move forward - you can see these bills at www.akleg.gov.